artefactual/archivematica-docs/admin-manual/installation/installation.rst

 1. The Storage Service runs as a separate web application from the Archivematica dashboard.
-Go to the following link in a web browser and log in as user *test* with the password *test*: http://localhost:8000 (or use the IP address of the machine you have been installing on).
+Go to the following link in a web browser and log in as user *test* with the password *test*: http://localhost:8000, or use the IP address of the machine you have been installing on ( RPM packages use port 8001 ).

    If you are running the storage service and the dashboard on the same host you should use: